AckerlyXu/heima/articles/active-directory/active-directory-deploying-ws-ad-guidelines.md

 Select where to locate the Windows Server AD DS database, logs, and SYSVOL.
 They must be deployed on Azure Data disks.

 > [!NOTE]
-> Azure Data disks are constrained to 4 TB.
+> Azure data disks are limited to 4 TB.
 >
 >